blowfishpro/B9-Aerospace/README.md

 Mine for metal on planets and moons and build rockets with them.

-Use together with Kethane or (with patch) Karbonite to create your Kerbal Space Empire. [forum](http://forum.kerbalspaceprogram.com/threads/59545)
+Use together with Kethane or (with patch) Karbonite to create your Kerbal Space Empire. [forum](http://forum.kerbalspaceprogram.com/index.php?showtopic=54284)

 ## EVA Parachutes

-Chutes for your kerbals so they can bail from damaged spaceplanes and such. [forums](http://forum.kerbalspaceprogram.com/threads/25305)
+Chutes for your kerbals so they can bail from damaged spaceplanes and such. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=23304)

-## Fine Print

-More types of contracts for you to fail at!
-A must-have for a campaign game. [forums](http://forum.kerbalspaceprogram.com/threads/88445)